This grain-free granola recipe is perfect as a healthy vegan breakfast recipe.

 Plus, it is an easy paleo granola recipe ready in 30 minutes that meal prep 2 weeks of clean breakfast ahead!

-It is made of nuts, seeds, coconut and unrefined sugar.
-It is a vegan gluten free cereal recipe, easy to make ahead to meal prep your breakfast for the week.
+It is made of nuts, seeds, coconut, and unrefined sugar.
+It is a vegan, gluten-free cereal recipe, easy to make ahead to meal prep your breakfast for the week.

-That is why I love to provide vegan keto recipe option on this blog.
+That is why I love to provide vegan keto recipe options on this blog.
 There is nothing easier than making this recipe keto-friendly.

-- Nuts – the nuts used in this recipe, sliced almonds and pecan, are low in natural sugar and perfect on a keto vegan diet to add healthy fat
+- Nuts – the nuts used in this recipe, sliced almonds, and pecan, are low in natural sugar and perfect on a keto vegan diet to add healthy fat.

-- Seeds – pepitas, chia seeds and flaxmeal are 100% keto approved and high in fiber and protein.
+- Seeds – pepitas, chia seeds, and flax meal are 100% keto-approved and high in fiber and protein.

 - Coconut oil – keto approved!

 Plus, it stores very well in the pantry for up to 2 weeks.
-Let’s have a look at the ingredients you need to make this delicious crunchy granola clusters.
+Let’s have a look at the ingredients you need to make these delicious crunchy granola clusters.

-However, you can also pack this recipe in a small container for an healthy snack or post work out snack with 7 grams of protein per serve.
+However, you can also pack this recipe in a small container for a healthy snack or post-workout snack with 7 grams of protein per serving.
 It is delicious on its own and very nutritious.

-Grain Free Granola Recipe
+Grain-Free Granola Recipe

 Vegan Paleo add-on

-- 1 cup dried cranberries – don't use if keto vegan
+- 1 cup Cranberries - dried – don't use if keto vegan

-- In another bowl, add the coconut oil, maple syrup and ground cinnamon.
+- In another bowl, add the coconut oil, maple syrup, and ground cinnamon.

 - Pour the liquid ingredients onto the dry ingredients.
 Stir for about 1 minute to make sure all the ingredients are covered with the liquids.